Lucrasoft/Splitter/GAME.md

 ### Complex

-Your solution can be as simple as taking a random number or as complex as taking into account the bonus fields (2) and more
+Your solution can be as simple as taking a random number or as complex as taking into account the star and heart fields and more